zombico/SATI/docs/PATTERN.md

 - **Client-Server**: Clear separation between inference and storage
 - **Cacheable**: Responses are immutable and cryptographically signed
 - **Layered System**: RAG, history, and instructions compose cleanly

+## Philosophy
+SATI chatbots are constrained to specific tasks rather than general knowledge, giving them utility with clear boundaries and expectations.
+Through dynamic prompt generation, SATI narrows the probability field with constraints to reduce unhelpful outputs.

+REST is stateless.
+LLMs are stateless.
+SATI shows that capturing each interaction and controlling it step-by-step is how web developers can build with AI using tools native to them.

 ## Core Concept